dennyzhang/challenges-cloudformation-jenkins/README.md

 ```
 1. Finish Scenario-202
 2. Use CF to create a dedicated VPC and start an EC2
-3. Use CF to create ASG and ELB.
-And monitor ELB
-4. Start Jenkins master by ELB.
-Configure instance count to 1
 ```
 - Main Tech: Cloudformation, Chef, VPC, CloudWatch, Slack